Wyko/essential_deathworlders/content/books/good-training/4-crawl.md

 **Senior Brother Regaari (Dexter) of Clan Whitecrest**

-"Remember Brothers, the humans are actually quite friendly but I am told this will be…stressful.
+"Remember Brothers, the humans are actually quite friendly but I am told this will be... stressful.
 Stressful and very exhausting.
 Do the Clan proud, Brothers.
 Do not fail."

 And he wasn’t wrong.
 He and ten of the most elite of Clan Whitecrest had been hand-picked by the senior Fathers (and approved by Stainless) for the first ever Partnership Indoctrination Course.
 The humans had insisted on the the six-month program over vigorous protests.
 "You will see," came the cryptic reply.
 All of this was preliminaries before the *serious* training began.
 To Regaari, it seemed a waste of time.
 Were they already not the best Gao had to offer?